Why is eating in the building an issue?

 Answer:

 "Eating in the building" is actually a misnomer.
-The issue is over having large social gatherings in a church-owned building where the facilities (e.g., a fellowship hall) and expendable goods (e.g., paper products, coffee, cups, cleaning material) are funded by the Lord's treasury.
-I know of no significant opposition to incidental eating in the building, such as the preacher eating his lunch in the study or office, or workmen eating lunch while working on the building.
+The issue concerns large social gatherings in a church-owned building where the facilities (e.g., a fellowship hall) and expendable goods (e.g., paper products, coffee, cups, cleaning material) are funded by the Lord's treasury.
+I know of no significant opposition to incidental eating in the building, such as the preacher eating his lunch in the study or office or workmen eating lunch while working on the building.
 These would, in my view, be covered by I Timothy 5:18, "For the Scripture says, 'Do not muzzle the ox while it is treading out the grain,' and 'The worker deserves his wages.'"
-There may be some opposition to eating in the building even when the church does not provide the facilities, but that would be a very specialized discussion and I would have to understand what was being proposed or objected to.
+There may be some opposition to eating in the building even when the church does not provide the facilities, but that would be a very specialized discussion, and I would have to understand what was being proposed or objected to.

 "Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts" (Acts 2:46).

-I think it is curious that Luke specifically mentions a distinction of where the early Christians met to discuss the Lord and where they met to eat meals.
+I think it is curious that Luke specifically mentions a distinction between where the early Christians met to discuss the Lord and where they met to eat meals.
 Why mention the location of the meals at all?
 For that matter, why mention meals at all?
 I don't think there is a direct answer in the Scriptures, but I would like to start with a working hypothesis.
 Since Luke was addressing the book to Theophilus, I presume that Theophilus was or had been a pagan.
 For the pagan world, temples were the location of many of the acts of debauchery rather than of the spirit.
 Pagans purposely go to the temple to eat.
-Paul describes this in his discussion about meat in I Corinthians 8 where he notes that the connection between meat and temples is so strong that for some coming out of idolatry, it may be hard for them to now separate them.
+Paul describes this in his discussion about meat in I Corinthians 8, where he notes that the connection between meat and temples is so strong that for some coming out of idolatry, it may be hard for them to now separate them.
 I think Luke wanted to make sure that the pagans understood that this new religion that was coming was not one based on food and drink, but on the Spirit-filled life.

 That then goes along with Romans 14:17-21,